varnishcache/varnish-cache/doc/sphinx/dev-guide/index.rst

 * Our coding style guideline is FreeBSD's
   `style(9) <https://www.freebsd.org/cgi/man.cgi?query=style&sektion=9>`_

-* See autoconf.des script for developer options to the toolchain.
+* See autogen.des script for developer options to the toolchain.

 * We always -Werror, there are no harmless warnings, only source code that does not express intent well enough.